cisnlp/simalign/README.md

 Copyright (C) 2020, Masoud Jalili Sabet, Philipp Dufter

-Licensed under the terms of the GNU General Public License, version 3.
 A full copy of the license can be found in LICENSE.